JEnoch/zenoh-pico-cdr-example/README.md

 # CDR encoding/decoding for zenoh-pico

 This example is showing how to leverage the CDR encoding/decoding library from CycloneDDS in a zenoh-pico application.
-This allows a zenoh-pico application to publish or subscribe to a DDS application, using the [zenoh-bridge-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds) as an intermediate.
+This allows the zenoh-pico application to publish or subscribe to a DDS application, using the [zenoh-bridge-dds](https://github.com/eclipse-zenoh/zenoh-plugin-dds) as an intermediate.

+This example is compatible with CycloneDDS' [helloworld example](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/examples/helloworld).

 ## Prerequisite: